parapsychic/ishowoff/readme.md

 # IShowOff
 It's like Discord RPC but for Github.

-Shows your last programming session details
+Shows your last programming session details on your Github Profile:

 ## What does it do?
 It displays your recent activity on Github and makes your profile look better than what it looks like right now.